es4548/csci347_f25/public/readingList.md

 # CSCI 347: Complete Reading List

-**Course**: Network Security and Digital Forensics
-**Semester**: Fall 2025
+**Course**: Network Security and Digital Forensics **Semester**: Fall 2025
 **Total Estimated Reading Time**: ~50 hours across 14 weeks

+**⚠️ IMPORTANT NOTE**: Due to the current government shutdown, many federal resources (NIST, CISA, FBI, etc.) may be temporarily inaccessible. **All readings are now OPTIONAL**.
+Each tutorial has been designed to be self-sufficient and contains all necessary concepts and explanations.
+Use these readings for additional depth and professional context when available.

-This document consolidates all required and supplementary readings from the course.
+This document consolidates all suggested readings from the course.
 Use this for:
 - Link testing and validation
 - Study planning and time management
-- Quick reference for all course materials
+- Quick reference for additional materials
 - Comprehensive review preparation

 ---